astrobiology/orca_array/README.md

 #define ARRAY_BOUNDS_CHECK 0
 ```

-If ARRAY_BOUNDS_CHECK  is 1 and during run time an array index is out of bounds then the program will encounter segmentation fault.
+If ARRAY_BOUNDS_CHECK is 1 and during run time an array index is out of bounds then the program will encounter a segmentation fault.

-Compile program with -g option and run in debugger to identify line of code as shown below.
+Compile the program with the -g option and run in the debugger to identify the line of code as shown below.

-Suppose program xyz.cpp uses orca_array.hpp.
+Suppose a program xyz.cpp uses orca_array.hpp.
-If program xyz.cpp has a bug and it runs into a segmentation fault
+If the program xyz.cpp has a bug and it runs into a segmentation fault
-due to array out of bounds or negative sizes of dimensions then use
+due to array out of bounds or negative sizes of dimensions then use the
 below steps to identify the buggy line of code.